Skip to content

 Exercise 1: Thread-Safe Cache

-Implement a template class ThreadSafeCache<Key, Value> that supports the following operations:
+Implement a template class ThreadSafeCache<Key, Value> supporting the following operations:

 • remove(key): Delete

-Requirements: Use std::shared_mutex.
-Read operations (get, size) must use shared_lock, and write operations (put, remove) must use unique_lock.
+Requirement: Use std::shared_mutex.
+Read operations (get, size) use std::shared_lock.
+Write operations (set, remove) use std::unique_lock.

-Then write a test program: four reader threads continuously query random keys, and one writer thread inserts new data at regular intervals.
-Observe whether reads and writes can proceed concurrently (you can add a tiny delay in read operations to amplify the concurrency effect).
+Then write a test program: 4 reader threads continuously query random keys, 1 writer thread inserts new data periodically.
+Observe whether reads and writes can proceed concurrently (you can add tiny delays in read operations to amplify the concurrency effect).

-Exercise 2: Comparing the Performance of mutex and shared_mutex
+Exercise 2: Compare Performance of mutex vs. shared_mutex

-Write a benchmark: protect the same std::unordered_map<int, std::string> with std::mutex and std::shared_mutex respectively, and then execute 90% read operations + 10% write operations under multiple threads.
-Increase the thread count from one to 16, and record the total time for each configuration.
+Write a benchmark: protect the same std::map with std::mutex and std::shared_mutex respectively, then execute 90% read operations + 10% write operations under multiple threads.
+Increase the thread count from 1 to 16 and record the total time for each configuration.

 Consider the following questions: